ibm-cloud-architecture/cf-transformation/docs/PITCHME.md

 @snap[west span-45 text-06]

 @ul[](false)
-- In Kubernetes applications are running in Pods, which is similar to CloudFoundry containers
+- Applications run in Pods, which are similar to Cloud Foundry droplet containers
-- The Service perform load balancing for all the pod instances and then external requests can be retrieved using a LoadBalancer service or an Ingress entry.
-The Go Router in CloudFoundry performs these capabilities
+- A Kubernetes Service performs load balancing for all the pod instances
+	- External requests can be directed using a LoadBalancer service or an Ingress entry
+	- Kubernetes Service performs similar functions to the Go Router in Cloud Foundry
-- The Backend Services that the application uses are typically accessed using information from ConfigMaps or credentials from Secrets; in CloudFoundry VCAP_SERVICES environment variable is created for the application instance for accessing these Backend Services
+- Backend Services for the application are typically accessed using information from ConfigMaps and/or credentials from Secrets
+	- In Cloud Foundry this access information for backend services is read from VCAP_SERVICES environment variables
 @ulend
 @snapend
 @snap[east span-55 text-06]